Where to Ski March

 Oxford Ski Company recommends: Taking a day trip to Kutchan and the larger port city, Otaru.
 Here, you can arrange to snowmobile, cross-country skiing, and even snowshoeing to fully take advantage of the iconic snow.

-Skiing in March in North America
+Skiing in North America in March

 Despite March being marked as ‘spring’ on the calendar, this month can be one of the snowiest of the year, transforming many of the ski areas across North America into winter wonderlands.
-In fact, this month is referred to by many as ‘Miracle March’, with the largest powder downfalls all year.

 If you’re planning a ski holiday across the pond, March is the perfect time to ensure you get the most out of your trip and ski the most terrain available.
 The deepest snowpack is guaranteed this season, and almost every trail and lift will be open, be it Revelstoke, British Columbia or Banff, Alberta.

-Our top pick for the best place to go skiing in March in north America is Jackson Hole, Wyoming - the top of many skier’s bucket lists and home to the infamous Corbet’s Couloir.
+Our top pick for the best place to go skiing in March in North America is Jackson Hole, Wyoming - the top of many skier’s bucket lists and home to the infamous Corbet’s Couloir.

 Jackson Hole, Wyoming